 The British School of Kuwait (BSK) has a curriculum managed into a number of operational or tactical groups.
 Students are placed into year groups according to their age on 15 September of the academic year, as required by the Ministry of Education in Kuwait.
 The National Curriculum of England is organised into Key Stages of development directly linked to these year groups in terms of content and challenge.

-At BSK, five Departments, each led by a Department Coordinator (DC), manage and deliver the National Curriculum.
+Five Departments, each with a Phase Coordinator (PC) or Department Coordinator (DC), manage and deliver the National Curriculum.
 Interestingly, these Departments work across Key Stages, ensuring continuity and progression.
-The Primary and Secondary Head Teachers (HTs) each lead teams of DCs and Assistant DCs (ADCs), with further input from the Assistant Head Teachers (AHTs) and Senior Teachers (STs).
+The Lower, Junior and Secondary Head Teachers (HTs) each lead teams of PCs/DCs, with further input from the Assistant Head Teachers (AHTs), Senior Teachers (STs) and Primary Year Heads (YHs).

 © The British School of Kuwait 2011.
 All rights reserved.